piazzesiNiccolo/ASE/03_refactoring_microservices.md

 - Single Layer teams &rarr; split teams by services

 ![](img/smells_sum.png)

 ## $\mu$Freshener

 A web-based GUI for
 - editing app specification
-- automatically idenitfy architectural smells
+- automatically identify architectural smells
 - apply architectural refactorings

 ![](img/freshner.png)

 $\mu$Freshner works at the architectural level, concrete implementation is left to application manager, which means thtat we can also ignore some smells when they are deemed not that impacting.

-There can be multiple refactoing, the best one depends on the application and its constraints.
+There can be multiple refactorings, the best one depends on the application and its constraints.

 ![](img/choose_refactoring.png)